cloudflare/cloudflare-docs/products/stream/src/content/how-to/apply-watermarks.md

 After you create a watermark profile, you can use the profile at upload time for watermarking videos.

-Stream does not currently support specifying watermark profiles at upload time for simple u ploads.
+Stream does not currently support specifying watermark profiles at upload time for simple uploads.

 ### Upload video with a link